charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/rds.md

 - The primary instance and read replica is kept sync using asynchronous replication
 - There can be a small amount of lag in case of replication
 - Read replicas can be created in a different AZ or different region (CRR - Cross-Region Replication)
-- We can 5 direct read-replicas per DB instance
+- We can create 5 direct read-replicas per DB instance
 - Each read-replica provides an additional instance of read performance
 - Read-replicas can also have read-replicas, but lag starts to be a problem in this case
 - Read-replicas can provide global performance improvements
 - Snapshots and backups improve RPO but not RTO.
 Read-replicas offer near 0 RPO
 - Read-replicas can be promoted to primary in case of a failure.
 This offers low RTO as well (lags of minutes)
-- Read-replicas can replicate data corruption
+- If there is data corruption, Read-replicas will also have the same data corruption.

 ## Data Security